Having worked in the body mod industry for over a decade, this is my advice.

 FAQ vs. Do Not Do

 In another article, I answered the most common questions we would get asked about piercings.
 This one is a little different; these are still things you should know before you get a piercing, but, more specifically, these are things you absolutely should not do if you want a happy piercing.

 1. Do Not Do-It-Yourself!

 I beg you, I implore you, I will get on my knees and grovel for you to not do it yourself or get a friend to do it.
 I ask you this as someone who pierced my nose with a safety pin and as someone who has seen the nightmare of self-piercing many, many times at work.
 About once a week, we would have to fix, take out or sometimes cut out a self-done piercing.
 So, I assure you, I know what I'm talking about, here!

-There are countless reasons not to pierce yourself, but here are the big ones:
+There are countless reasons not to take the DIY route with a piercing, but here are the big ones:

 - You will not be in a sterile environment.
 And no, wiping things down with alcohol doesn't count.
-Piercing shops use chemicals that kill 99% of all diseases in 1 minute.
+Piercing shops use chemicals that kill 99% of all diseases in one minute.
 Alcohol is merely a disinfectant, meaning it does not kill all pathogens.
 Sterility is absolutely vital when getting a piercing, as it greatly minimizes the chances of getting an infection, or even a disease!

 - Trained professionals know how deep to pierce, where to place it, how much it will swell, and all sorts of other things that you cannot be sure of.
 All of these things are very important in getting a safe and nice-looking piercing.